NCAR/HPCinstall/README.md

 ## Goal and Vision

 `HPCinstall` is a piece of software used to install other software.
-It tries to not being in your way while nudging you towards the practices our team agreed up.
+It tries to not being in your way while nudging you towards the practices our team agreed upon.
 It will help by automatize the stupid, clerical, tedious tasks.

-Some of the best practices we agree that we should be doing and that `HPCinstall` tries to nudge you towards are:
+Some of the best practices we agreed and that `HPCinstall` tries to nudge you towards are:

 * Make the install process easily reproducible, i.e. use a script file instead of typing commands at the prompt.
-A different approach is possible, namely using the `script` typescript (or something like it) e.g. as described [here](stackoverflow.com/questions/5985060/5985255#5985255).
-But that is not what `HPCinstall` does.
+A different approach is possible, e.g. using the `script` typescript as described [here](stackoverflow.com/questions/5985060/5985255#5985255), but that is not what `HPCinstall` does.
 * Use environmental variables (which `HPCinstall` sets) to make the install script mentioned in above bullet independed from the particular version of the software you are installing, so you can reuse it
 * Test the installed software as yourself before installing as csgteam